Shark Law Shark Law

 Drug possession is the most common drug charge in Ohio.
 It refers to the illegal possession of controlled substances.
 The penalties for drug possession in Cincinnati depend on the type and amount of the controlled substance, as well as the circumstances of the arrest and the defendant’s prior criminal record.

-At Herzner Law, LLC, we understand the serious nature of drug possession charges and the potential consequences of a conviction.
-Our Cincinnati drug possession lawyer can help you understand your defense options and work to get your charges reduced or dismissed.
+At Shark Law, we understand the serious nature of drug possession charges and the potential consequences of a conviction.
+Our Cincinnati drug possession attorney can help you understand your defense options and work to get your charges reduced or dismissed.

 Understanding Ohio Drug Possession Laws

 Drug possession charges in Ohio can have serious consequences, including fines, jail time, and a criminal record.
 It's important to understand the laws surrounding drug possession in our state to protect your rights and build a strong defense.
-Our experienced Cincinnati drug possession attorneys at Herzner Law can help guide you through the legal process and fight for the best possible outcome for your case.
+Our experienced Cincinnati drug possession lawyers at Shark Law can help guide you through the legal process and fight for the best possible outcome in your case.

 Key points to know about Ohio drug possession laws include:

-• The severity of charges can vary based on the type and amount of drugs involved
+• Severity of Charges: The severity of charges can vary based on the type and amount of drugs involved.

-• Possession of certain drugs, like heroin or cocaine, can result in more severe penalties
+• Penalties for Certain Drugs: Possession of certain drugs, like heroin or cocaine, can result in more severe penalties.

-• Ohio has mandatory minimum sentences for some drug possession offenses
+• Mandatory Minimums: Ohio has mandatory minimum sentences for some drug possession offenses.

-• Drug diversion programs may be available for first-time offenders
+• Diversion Programs: Drug diversion programs may be available for first-time offenders.

 Don't navigate the complex legal system alone.
-Contact Herzner Law today to schedule a consultation with a skilled drug possession attorney who will fight for your rights.
+Contact Shark Law today to schedule a consultation with a skilled drug possession lawyer in Cincinnati who will fight for your rights.

 Types of Drug Possession in Ohio